BrandanKeen/hurricane-field-analysis/README.md

 ## Methods

-All field observations were recorded using a **Davis Vantage Pro 2** weather station mounted on a **custom-built vehicle mount**.
-The station transmitted measurements wirelessly to a data logging console inside the vehicle, which subsequently transferred the data to a computer equipped with Davis WeatherLink software for real-time monitoring and archival.
+All observations were recorded using a **Davis Vantage Pro 2** weather station mounted on a **custom-built vehicle mount**.
+Measurements were wirelessly transmitted to a data logging console located inside the vehicle, which subsequently pushed data packets to a connected computer running Davis WeatherLink software.
+This enabled real-time monitoring and archival of the observations.

 The instrumentation suite included: